-If you are new to the idea of virtual classes and are experiencing some difficulties adjusting to it, you are not alone.
-We have put together some actionable tips to help guide you through these trying times.
+If you are new to the idea of virtual classes and are experiencing some difficulties adjusting to it, you are not alone!
+We have put together some easy tips to help guide you through studying from home.

 First things first.
 Prepare yourself for being productive.